X icon white, transparent background.

 • Market data doesn’t always take your company size, values, pay equity, or compensation philosophy into account

-• Smaller organizations in the growth stage often lack representation in salary survey data
+• Smaller organizations in earlier growth stages often lack representation in salary survey data

-Creating a salary structure should be a holistic process; if taking a market-based approach, consider that market data, while useful, warrants an objective assessment in balance with fiscal responsibility and business goals.
+Creating a salary structure should be a holistic process.
+So, if you’re taking a market-based approach, consider that market data, while useful, warrants an objective assessment in balance with fiscal responsibility and business goals.

 Broadband salary structure

-Unlike in a traditional salary structure, a company that chooses broadbanding may assign only two or three pay grades for a given role; there are also more significant differences between your maximum and minimum salaries than you’ll find in a traditional salary structure.
+Unlike in a traditional salary structure, a company that chooses broadbanding may assign only two or three pay grades for a given role.
+There are also more significant differences between maximum and minimum salaries than you’ll find in a traditional salary structure.

 Employees may also enjoy the feeling that, because they might share the same pay grade as someone with more seniority or experience, they’re equally valued and respected team members.